-The Fiscal 2017 members of the Audit Committee were Ms. Aggers, Chair of the Committee, Ms. Etzkorn, and Messrs.
-Crudele, Finley, Johnson, Parks and Yother.
-Mr. Finley completed his service on the Committee in May 2016, and Ms. Etzkorn was appointed to the Committee in November 2016.
 Under the terms of its Charter, the Audit Committee meets no less than four times annually and reviews the Company's financial performance at least quarterly.
 Periodic meetings are also held separately with management and the independent registered public accounting firm to review accounting matters and disclosures in our SEC periodic filings.
 The Audit Committee represents and assists the Board with the oversight of the integrity of our financial statements and internal controls, our compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications and independence, our Enterprise Risk Management program, the performance of our internal audit function and the performance of the independent registered public accounting firm.

 In addition, the Audit Committee:

-- appoints, compensates and oversees the work of our independent registered public accounting firm, including resolution of any disagreements between management and the independent registered public accounting firm regarding financial reporting; - pre-approves all auditing services and permitted non-audit services performed by the independent registered public accounting firm; - retains independent counsel, accountants or others, as necessary, to advise the Audit Committee or assist in the conduct of an investigation;

-- seeks any information it requires from employees, all of whom are directed to cooperate with the Audit Committee's requests, or external parties and meets with our officers, the independent registered public accounting firm, internal auditors or outside counsel, as necessary; - reviews and assesses our overall internal control structure, including consideration of the effectiveness of our internal control system and evaluation of management's tone and responsiveness toward internal controls and reviews our policies and procedures for risk assessment and risk management; - reviews and assesses our financial reporting, including interim, quarterly and annual SEC compliance reporting and evaluates management's significant judgments and estimates underlying the financial statements; - reviews and assesses our compliance with financial covenants, legal matters, including securities trading practices, tax matters and regulatory or governmental findings which raise material issues regarding our financial statements or accounting policies; - oversees the audit process, including the adequacy and quality of the annual audit process and the performance and independence of the independent registered public accounting firm; - reviews and assesses related-party transactions and our Code of Business Conduct and Ethics, including appropriate procedures concerning non-compliance with the Code, appropriate resolution of incidents reported through our anonymous response line and develops policies regarding the use of uncleared swaps if necessary; - oversees complaint procedures and receipt of submissions, particularly those concerning questionable accounting or auditing matters; and - evaluates the Audit Committee's performance and reviews the Audit Committee's charter on an annual basis and presents the Board with recommended changes.
+- appoints, compensates and oversees the work of our independent registered public accounting firm, including resolution of any disagreements between management and the independent registered public accounting firm regarding financial reporting; - pre-approves all auditing services and permitted non-audit services performed by the independent registered public accounting firm; - retains independent counsel, accountants or others, as necessary, to advise the Audit Committee or assist in the conduct of an investigation; - seeks any information it requires from employees, all of whom are directed to cooperate with the Audit Committee's requests, or external parties and meets with our officers, the independent registered public accounting firm, internal auditors or outside counsel, as necessary; - reviews and assesses our overall internal control structure, including consideration of the effectiveness of our internal control system and evaluation of management's tone and responsiveness toward internal controls and reviews our policies and procedures for risk assessment and risk management; - reviews and assesses our financial reporting, including interim, quarterly and annual SEC compliance reporting and evaluates management's significant judgments and estimates underlying the financial statements: - reviews and assesses our compliance with financial covenants, legal matters, including securities trading practices, tax matters and regulatory or governmental findings which raise material issues regarding our financial statements or accounting policies; - oversees the audit process, including the adequacy and quality of the annual audit process and the performance and independence of the independent registered public accounting firm; - reviews and assesses related-party transactions and our Code of Business Conduct and Ethics, including appropriate procedures concerning non-compliance with the Code, appropriate resolution of incidents reported through our anonymous response line and develops policies regarding the use of uncleared swaps if necessary; - oversees complaint procedures and receipt of submissions, particularly those concerning questionable accounting or auditing matters; and - evaluates the Audit Committee's performance and reviews the Audit Committee's charter on an annual basis and presents the Board with recommended changes.

-A copy of the Audit Committee Charter is available on our website at www.hibbett.com under the heading "Investor Relations".
+A copy of the Audit Committee Charter is available on our website at hibbett.com under the heading "Investor Relations".
 In addition, a printed copy of its Charter will be provided to any stockholder upon request submitted to Investor Relations at our address listed elsewhere in this Proxy Statement.

 Audit Committee Financial Experts.
 Our Board has reviewed the composition of the Audit Committee and determined that the independence and financial literacy of its members meet the listing standards of the NASDAQ Stock Market and regulations of the SEC.
-In addition, our Board has determined that Ms. Aggers, who chairs the Audit Committee, by virtue of her financial experience in executive management with public companies, as well as Mr. Crudele, Mr. Johnson and Mr. Yother, because of their career experiences serving in financial capacities of publicly-traded companies, qualify as "audit committee financial experts" within the meaning of applicable regulations of the SEC pursuant to the Sarbanes-Oxley Act of 2002.
+In addition, our Board has determined that Mr. Yother, who currently chairs the Audit Committee, as well as Ms. Aggers, because of their career experiences serving in financial capacities of publicly-traded companies, qualify as "audit committee financial experts" within the meaning of applicable regulations of the SEC pursuant to the Sarbanes-Oxley Act of 2002.